hoymkot/cross-the-wall/README.md

 * on every request (connection) from the web browser, create a session id, and record it and the socket of this connection on a lookup table.
 * send target web site info, the public facing IP:Port, and the session id to the Remote Coordinator
 * have Tunnel Creation Service to wait for a seperation connection from the Remote Coordinator.
 Now the Remote Coordinator acts as a reverse proxy for the target web server.
 When connected, the Remote Coordinator first sends a session id to identify the corresponding browser socket, and the rest is data from the target web server.
 After getting session id, the Tunnel Creation Service connect the socket of this connection to that of the corresponing web browser connection.
 Pipe them together, and now we have a tunnel to handle to a single browers-website request.
+* communication between the Local Proxy and the Remote Coordinator is encrypted

 ### Remote Coordinator